Becktor/Pac8/README.md

 ```

 ## Run
-If the game compiled to run it
+If the game compiled to run it with:
 ```
 ./bin/PacEight.o
 ```